UNITED STATES OF AMERICA

 - 5. The acts and practices of respondent as alleged in this complaint constitute unfair

 or deceptive acts or practices in or affecting commerce in violation of Section 5 of the

 Federal Trade Commission Act.

-THEREFORE, the Federal Trade Commission this day of , 2000, has issued this complaint
+THEREFORE, the Federal Trade Commission this eighteenth day of August, 2000, has issued